MLH/mlh-policies/community-values.md

  - Organizers don’t compete in any event they are organizing.
 They extend the same rule to judges, sponsors, and other staff.
- - Are open to hackers who are students at the time of the hackathon or who have left school within the current school year.
+ - Are open to hackers who are students at the time of the hackathon or who have graduated within the last 12 months.
+Students can include high school students, universty undergraduate or postgraduate students, and people who are in vocational training such as apprenticeships.
 They welcome non-students as volunteers, mentors, sponsors, and judges.
  - Publish the rules and regulations for competing in their event.

 ## MLH Member Events are safe and welcoming spaces.